Creating Shared Meaning During the Holidays

 Read about shared meaning family rituals at www.gottman.com/blog/create-shared-meaning-rituals-for-the-family

 [Editor's note: This blog written by Ashley Greensmyth is cross-posted at https://www.parallelwellness.ca/relationship-holiday-traditions]

 Curious about couples therapy?

 Relationship counselling can take your partnership to the next level.
-Contact me to book your counselling session or free consultation.
+Book your counselling session or free consultation today.